CONFIDENTIAL AND AFFORDABLE… CALL US FOR AN APPOINTMENT. WE ARE HERE FOR YOU

 Ian Noel

 Our assumptions and beliefs about the world inform our feelings, which in turn, influences our behavior.
-Many of those assumptions however are not entirely our own, or even in our conscious awareness.
-These beliefs come from our parents, our communities, negative or traumatic experiences, or even a less developed version of ourself.
-Living a life that does not reflect our values as a unique individual with a singular world-experience often results in an inner conflict that can negatively spill outward into our romantic, familial, and professional relationships.
+However, many of those assumptions are not entirely our own, or even within our conscious awareness.
+Many of these invisible beliefs come from our parents, our communities, negative or traumatic experiences, or even a less developed version of ourself.
+Living a life that does not reflect our values as a unique individual with a singular world-experience often results in an inner-conflict that can spill outward and negatively impact into our romantic, familial, and professional relationships

-Taking the time to explore what thought belong to our present authentic selves, and what are the artifacts of other’s perception and experiences is one of the most important gifts an individual can give to themselves.
+Taking the time to explore which thoughts belong to our present, authentic selves, and which are the artifacts of other’s perceptions and experiences is one of the most important gifts I believe an individual can give to themselves.

-My psychotherapeutic approach is strongly rooted in Systems and Psychodynamic theory, and I value exploring the ways our environments at all stages of our development, have influenced and modified our understanding of others and self, and thus influence the ways we function today.
-Bringing the important consideration of multiculturalism and historical trauma into this analysis.
+My psychotherapeutic approach is strongly rooted in Psychodynamic, Attachment and Systems theory, and I value exploring the ways our environments—at all stages of our development—have influenced and transformed our understanding of others and self, and thus influence the ways we function today.
+It is my hope to support your exploration of this self-understanding, while bringing the important consideration of multiculturalism, social justice, and historical trauma into this analysis.

 Location